denten-books/plain-text/5-surface.md

 knowledge work across disciplines.
 His vision loses the property of self determination, however, when transferred outside the narrow confines of a lab actively engaged in the transformation of material contexts of their own knowledge production.
-At large, word processing rarely involved a community pulling itself by the bootstraps.
+Word processing today rarely involves a community pulling itself by the bootstraps.
 It is augmentation enforced from without, adhering to values and principles no longer comprehensible to the entity being augmented.

-To bring his system into being, Engelbart convened a bootstrap community which through recursive self-improvement could lift itself up towards a smarter, more efficient, more human way of doing research.
+To bring his system into being, Engelbart convened a community which through recursive self-improvement could lift itself up towards a smarter, more efficient, more human way of doing research.
 The group crafted novel instruments for reading and writing.
 They engineered new programming languages, compilers to interpret them, and debuggers to troubleshoot.
 The system shows care and love for the craft of writing.
 But there is also complexity.
+"This complexity has grown more than expected," Engelbart wrote in conclusion [@engelbart_human_1969, 67].
 The feeling of transcendence the anonymous author describes in using the system engages a sophisticated mechanism.
-The mechanism is not, however, what lifts the community.
-It is the process of building it that does it.
+The mechanism was not, however, what lifted the community.
+It was the process of building it that does it.
+"The development of the Bootstrap Community," Engelbart wrote, "must be coordinated with the capacity of our consoles, computer service, and file storage to support Community needs, and with our ability to integrate and coordinate people and activities."[@engelbart_human_1969, 67] The development of the community must, in other words, form a feedback loop with software development.
+It involves training, critical self-reflection, and deliberation.

-Contemporary word processors enable us to drag and drop passages with unprecedented facility.
-Readers and writers hardly comprise a self-determined "bootstrapping community" imagined by Engelbart.
+Modern word processors enable us to drag and drop passages with unprecedented facility.
+We live in Engelbart's world, to an extent that we use his lab's complex systems daily and in a smiler configuration: screens, keyboards, storage.
+Today's computer users rarely comprise a self-determined "bootstrapping community" however.
 The contemporary writer is bootstrapped passively to whatever prevailing vision of intellect augmentation.

-Engaged in a methodical discipline of self-reflection the architects of intellect augmentation followed traditional Delphic ideals of self actuation.
 The very metaphor of bootstrapping suggests the impossibility of using one's bootstraps to pull others out of the Platonic cave.
 Engelbart's liberatory research program therefore left another less lofty imprint on the everyday practice of modern intellectual life.
 Text, which before the advent of the cathode ray was readily apparent on the page in all of its fullness, finally entered a complex system of executable code and inscrutable control instruction.
 The material lightness of textual being came at the price of legibility.

 Short-lived screenless word processors of the early 1960s (like the MT/ST) were difficult to operate, because typists had no means to visualize complex data structures on tape.
-Screens helped by representing document topography visually, restoring a sense of apparent space to otherwise inscrutable media.
+Screens helped by representing document topography visually, restoring a sense of apparent space to otherwise opaque media.
 The contemporary "digital" document may resemble a page on the screen, but beneath it, it is a jumble of bits, split into the various regions of internal memory.
-Tough screens seem to restore document unity by presenting wholistic images of paragraphs, pages, and books, these structures are mere simulations.
-The simulation seems to follow the physics of paper and ink---one can turn pages, write in margins, make bookmarks---where it is really governed by electromagnetics.
-The simulated text does not transcend matter, it merely dissembles.
-It conceals its true material properties while recreating others artificially.
-The act of continual dissemblage---one medium imitating the other---creates the ephemeral illusion, by which pages fade in and out of sight, paper folds in improbable ways, and words glide effortlessly between registers of copy and paste.
+Screens simulate document unity by presenting holistic images of paragraphs, pages, and books.
+The simulation seems to follow the physics of paper and ink: one can turn pages, write in margins, and make bookmarks.
+But the underlying inscription remains in fracture.
+Simulated text cannot transcend matter.
+Screens merely conceal its material properties while recreating others.
+The act of continual dissemblage---one medium imitating the other---manufactures an ephemeral illusion, by which pages fade in and out of sight, paper folds in improbable ways, words glide effortlessly between registers of copy and paste.

+In decoupling inputs from outputs, programmable media injects arbitrary intervals of time and space into document architecture.
+Forces of capital and control occupy the void as the sign acquires new dimensions and capabilities for automation.
+Code and codex subsequently sink beneath the matte surface of a laminate storage medium.
+Screens purport to restore a sense of lost
-Screens purport to restore a sense of lost immediacy: of the kind felt upon contact between pen nib and paper, as the capillary action of cellulose conveys ink into its shallow conduit.
-They are meant to open a window onto the remote physicalities of electromagnetic inscription.
-Screens obviate the need for multiple typings.
+immediacy: of the kind felt upon contact between pen nib and paper, as the capillary action of cellulose conveys ink into its shallow conduit.
+Screens are meant to open a window onto the unfamiliar physicalities of electromagnetic inscription.
+They obviated, for example, the need for multiple typings or print outs.
 Projected image should, in theory, correspond to its originating keystroke.
-The gap separating input and output seems to close.
+The gap separating input and output appears to close.
 Crucially, the accord between archived inscription and its image cannot be guaranteed.
-The interval persists in practice.
-Laminate text appears weightless and ephemeral at some layers of the composite, which allow for rapid remediation.
-At other layers, its affordances are determined by its physics; at others they are carefully constructed.
-The screen flattens an otherwise stratified structure.
-We gain in facility what we lose in critical acumen.
+The interval persists in practice and is actively contested.
+Deep and shallow inscriptions entwine.
+Laminate text seems weightless and ephemeral at some layers of the composite, which allow for rapid remediation.
+At other layers, its affordances are determined by its physics; at others, they are carefully constructed to resist movement or interpretation.
+Alienated from base particulates of the word, we lose some of our basic capacities to interrogate embedded power structures.

-In decoupling inputs from outputs, programmable media injected arbitrary intervals of time and space into document structure.
-The sign acquired new dimensions and new capabilities for automation.
-Content and instruction codes subsequently sunk beneath the matte surface of a laminate storage medium.
-Its inscrutability continues to impede our capacity to understand new forms of control--- embedded, remote, and inconspicuous.
-We are yet to come to terms with living on recondite surfaces.
-They structure our mental life, social, and political.
-They are, I suspect, the root cause of our estrangement from information technology.

 [^ln2-gate]: Solid state memory technology, flash memory for example, store information in capacitor "circuit states."
 This by contrast with